Collioure France Travel Guide

 Business hours vary, especially for shops, restaurants, and banks.
 Many smaller shops close for a lunch break (the 'sieste').

 Banks: 9:00-12:00 and 14:00-17:00, Mon-Fri.
 Some Sat mornings.
 Museums and Attractions: Opening hours vary significantly by season.
-They typically have longer hours in summer and may close one day a week (often Monday or Tuesday).
+They usually have longer hours in summer and may close one day a week (often Monday or Tuesday).
 Always check specific opening times.

 ATMs (Distributeurs Automatiques de Billets - DAB) are widely available in Collioure.
-They accept most international credit and debit cards and are near bank branches or in the town center.
+They accept most international credit and debit cards and are near bank locations or in the town center.
 Priority Pass access for airport lounges.

 Be aware of French public holidays, as many businesses, banks, and public services may close or have reduced hours.
 During the low season (Nov-Mar), some tourist businesses may have reduced hours or close entirely.
-For flight issues, Compensair can assist with compensation.
+For flight issues, Compensair can help with compensation.

 Knowing local customs and behavior creates more positive interactions in Collioure.